Gu-Miao/learn-rollup/docs/docs/big-list-of-options.md

 async function buildWithCache() {
   const bundle = await rollup.rollup({
-    cache, // is ignored if falsy
+    cache // is ignored if falsy
     // ... other input options
   })
   cache = bundle.cache // store the cache object of the previous build